parisjug/jchateau-site/src/site/markdown/index.md

 # What is JChateau?

 From March 11th to March 15th 2020, JChateau will take place in Amboise, [Villa Bellagio](https://vbamboise.popinns.com/), in the middle of the Château of the Loire Valley.
+Check the registrations available, some of them include staying at the Villa Bellagio at discount prices.

 [Accomodation](accommodation.html) | [Schedule](schedule.html) | [Registration infos](registrationinfo.html) | [Registration](https://www.helloasso.com/associations/bjpc/evenements/jchateau/widget) | [Team](the-team.html)